dadaismee/phd_thesis/manuscript/02_correlation_as_core_problem.md

 [^2]: Correlated equilibrium is a general solution concept introduced by Aumann [-@aumann1974; -@aumann1987].
 As opposed to the classic Nash equilibrium, where players choose their strategies independently, here players choose strategies based on a public signal the value of which they assess privately, thus coordinating their actions according to a given correlation device.
 [^3]: An ESS is a strategy which, if adopted by a population, is resilient to invasion by any alternative strategy.
 Mathematically, an ESS can be defined as a strategy profile $\boldsymbol{s} = (s_1, s_2, ... , s_n)$ such that $\forall \boldsymbol{s'} \neq \boldsymbol{s}$, we have $\pi(\boldsymbol{s}, \boldsymbol{s}) > \pi(\boldsymbol{s}, \boldsymbol{s'})$, where $\pi$ is the average payoff of the population playing the strategies $\boldsymbol{s}$ and $\boldsymbol{s'}$ [@maynardsmith1982].
 [^4]: Nash equilibrium is a solution concept describing a strategy profile consisting of each player's best response to the other player's strategies where no one gains bigger payoff by deviating unilaterally.
-[^5]: A strict Nash equilibrium is a Nash equilibrium where the player would even do worse by deviating unilaterally.
-[^6]: Replicator dynamics is a mathematical model used to describe the evolution of biological populations.
-It is based on the idea that individuals in a population can replicate themselves over multiple generations, and that their success or failure depends on their behavior relative to other members of the population.
-Mathematically, it is given by $\dot{x_i} = x_i(f_i(x) - \bar{f}(x))$, where $x_i$ is the proportion of individuals in the population exhibiting a particular behavior, $f_i(x)$ is the fitness associated with that behavior, and $\bar{f}(x)$ is the average fitness in the population.
-[^7]: There is an interesting similarity between a semantic regulatory mechanism like Harms' and regulatory networks in biology, that govern the dynamical repertoire of a given system like structural and regulatory genes [[@albert2014]].